finos/FDC3/docs/api/ref/PrivateChannel.md

 Adds a listener that will be called whenever the remote app invokes `Listener.unsubscribe()` on a context listener that it previously added.

-Desktop Agents MUST call this when disconnect() is called by the other party, for each listner that they had added.
+Desktop Agents MUST call this when disconnect() is called by the other party, for each listener that they had added.

 #### See also
 * [`Listener`](Types#listener)